 Banking and finances

 We open a local bank account for all volunteers on arrival in the Solomons where monthly living allowances are paid into.
-There are ANZ, Westpac and Bank of the South Pacific (BSP) branches in Honiara and all provincial centres have a BSP agent where you can withdraw money.
+Banks include ANZ, BSP, POB, Bred Bank and a few local credit unions in Honiara and all provincial centres have a BSP agent where you can withdraw money.
 A number of provincial centres also have solar-powered ANZ ATMs but BSP customers must withdraw funds through a teller.
 Local currency is the Solomon Islands dollar.
 Visit Westpac for current exchange rates.